-From the steamer, the polymer humid with water goes to a second fluid bed, where its drying is carried out.
+From the steamer, the polymer humid with water goes to a fluid bed, where its drying is carried out.
 It consists of a vertical cylindrical vessel (18.2 m3 volume), fluidized from the bottom with a hot nitrogen stream sent through a drilled plate.
 The fluidization zone contains a spiral shaped internal baffle which conveys the polymer from the periphery, where it is fed, towards the center of the tank, where the discharge takes place.

-From the bottom, the dry polymer is discharged to the pneumatic haulage PK 605 under the level control (LRC 3101).
+From the bottom, the dry polymer is discharged to the pneumatic haulage PK 605 under the level control (LIC 3101).

 The level switch LSH 3102 will cut off the discharge from the steamer in case of high level in the dryer.